Russian opposition marches against war in Berlin

-On November 17, a march against Russia’s war in Ukraine and President Vladimir Putin‘s regime took place in Berlin.
-The event was organized by Russian opposition exiled leaders Yulia Navalnaya, Vladimir Kara-Murza, and Ilya Yashin.
+On November 17, march against Russia’s war in Ukraine and Vladimir ‘s regime took place in Berlin.
+The event was organized by opposition exiled leaders Yulia Navalnaya, -Murza, and Ilya Yashin.

 The participants called for Russia’s withdrawal from Ukraine, the release of political prisoners, and for Putin to be tried as a war criminal.
 This march coincided with Russia’s large-scale strikes on Ukrainian cities and energy grid, causing civilian casualties and injuries.